KenChiang1997/KenChiang1997/README.md

 -->

 <h2 align="left">Hi there👋</h2>
-Previous Data Analyst Intern at Nomura Asset Management and GDS Contractor in Invesco.
+Previous Data Analyst Intern at Nomura Asset Management and GDS Contractor at Invesco.
 Received a Master's degree in Quantitative Finance from NTHU, and a Bachelor's degree in Electronic Engineering from CGU.
-Ken is passionate about Systematic Factors, Optimization Applications, and Data Science in Financial Market.
+Ken will pursue another postgraduate degree in computational finance at King's College London from Sep.
+2023 to Sep.
+2024, and he loves to discuss any relevant topics including Systematic Factors, Optimization Applications, and Data Science in Financial Market.

 ---